 There are different types of Jinns in this world and Islam confirms their existence through the Holy Quran as well as Hadith.
 The word Jinn الجن is mentioned in the Holy Quran 29 times and there is a whole chapter with this name.

-Jinns can easily see us, but humans cannot see them in their real form.
-They reproduce, they have children and they also have a religion i.e. Muslim, Non-Muslims.
+Jinns can easily see us, but humans cannot see them in real form.
+They reproduce, they have children and they also have a religion i.e. Muslims, Non-Muslims.
 Here we have covered different types of Jinns as per Islam.